dunnleaccount/learnyougtfs/database/README.md

  ../data/google_transit.zip
 ```

+Important!
+You will need to run the above command 2 times, the first time to create the tables and the second time is to insert the data.
+You can can copy and paste the texts.

 After a successful gtfs import, run `java -jar sqltool.jar` to open the sql tools command line interface.

 To connect to the `gtfs` database in sql tools, type `\j user pass jdbc:hsqldb:file:gtfs`